aanon4/homebridge-fujitsu/README.md

 ## TODO
 - **Lots and lots of testing.
 Seriously this could burn your house down at the moment.**
-- Web UI to setup the schedule in a way which doesn't involve editing JSON.

 ## Contributions
 Portions of this software adapted from the projects listed below.
 A huge thank you, for all their work.